ska-telescope/developer.skatelescope.org/src/development/software_package_release_procedure.rst

   [packages]
   'skaskeleton' = {version='*', index='nexus'}

 When using `Pipenv <https://pipenv.readthedocs.io/en/latest/>`_ this is sufficient to resolve Nexus packages.
 Otherwise, pip option ``extra-index-url`` needs to be specified.
-This can be automated by adding it to ``$USER/.pip/pip.conf``.
+This can be automated by adding it to the global section of ``$USER/.pip/pip.conf``.

 .. code:: pipconf